 “We’re sourcing the barrels now from local wineries, tasting and seeing what we’re going to get from the wood,” Tony said.

-“We’ll start doing our spiced rum and whiskey in a couple of months, put them away in the factory for a couple of years to mature and hopefully by Christmas in two years time we can bottle them.”
+“We’ll start doing our spiced rum and whiskey in a couple of months, put them away in the factory for a couple of years to mature and hopefully by Christmas 2021 we can bottle them.”

 Visit Nathan, Felicity and Tony at Billson’s Brewery, 29 Last Street, Beechworth for a tasting.